🎉

 Draup’s research estimates that you must offer between 1.23X–1.44X of base pay to unlock access to 75–90% of the talent pool at a tech talent hotspot in the US.

-Such insights could not only open access to a wider talent pool – the pool for Data Analysts is larger than Data Scientists—but could save you talent acquisition costs.
+Such insights could not only open access to a wider talent pool – the pool for Data Analysts is larger than Data Scientists—but could save you AI talent acquisition costs.

 Understand what your peers are known for